|

 performing Rachmaninov's Third Piano Concerto with the Russian State

-Philharmonic Cappella, under the baton of Valeri Polyansky.
-Sgouros also paid a
+Philharmonic Capella under the baton of Valeri Polyansky, a concert heard

 memorable visit to Tchaikovsky Memorial House in Klin, Russia, performing on